 We selected publications with experimental data not recorded in the Polymer Gas Separation Membrane Database for PIMs[18,35,36] and polyimides[37-42].
 Representative molecular structures of the PIMs and polyimides are shown in Fig. 2.
 The test set contained experimental gas permeabilities of 50 PIM entries and 37 polyimide entries.
-As can be seen from Fig. 2, there is great structural diversity in the test sets, in addition, PIMs exhibit higher gas permeability compared to polyimides, thus the test set in this study is a diverse dataset in terms of both polymer structure and the range of gas permeability.
+As can be seen from Fig. 2, there is structural diversity in the test sets.
+In addition, polymers in the test exhibit a wide range of gas selectivity, as shown in Table S1.
+For example, the range of CO_2/CH_4 selectivities in the test set is 3.2 - 75.0 and the range of CO_2/N_2 selectivities is 6.8 - 36.5.

-Fig. 2 Representative structures of PIMs (a-c) and polyimides(d,e) in the test set. (a) Adamantane-grafted PIM[35]; (b) Benzotriptycene-based PIM[18]; (c) OH-functionalized Tröger's base-based PIM[36]; (d) Microporous polyimides containing bulky tetra-o-isopropyl and naphthalene groups[37]; (e) Imidazole containing polyimide[42].
+Fig. 2 Representative structures of PIMs (a-c) and polyimides(d,e) in the test set. (a) Adamantane-grafted PIM[35]; (b) Benzotriptycene-based PIM[18]; (c) OH-functionalized Tröger's base-based PIM[36]; (d) Microporous polyimides containing bulky tetra-o-isopropyl and naphthalene groups[37]; (e) Imidazole containing polyimide[42]; (f) Polyimides based on the diethyltoluenediamine isomer mixture[38].